rogithubtestero/juggling-tricktable/README.md

 </a>
 <h1 align="center">The <i>ultimate</i> Juggling Tricktable</h1>

 > An interactive list/table of juggling tricks as a single-page application, accessible from any internet capable device.
-Android App [HERE](http://www.fillmurray.com/100/100).